nyorain/vil/docs/compute-only.md

-# Using fuencaliente with compute-only vulkan applications
+# Using vlid with compute-only vulkan applications

 So in theory, this works perfectly well, without issues.
 The layer will create a window to display all state.
 In practice, there are a couple of things